urbit/tlon.io/content/dev/dev-guide.md

     - ```bash
       tar zxvf ./darwin.tgz --strip=1
       ```
-  - With the urbit binary install we're ready for the basic dev workflow.
+  - With the urbit binary installed we're ready for the basic dev workflow.

 ## Development Basics

 ### Fake Ships
 #### What is a "fake" ship?
- - For local development we'll create a 'fake' ship, this is a local ship that is not created to the urbit network.
+ - For local development we'll create a 'fake' ship, this is a local ship that is not connected to the urbit network.
 This means we don't need a real ID (eg comet, planet) and can delete and recreate the ship whenever we want to reset things.
 #### Creating a fake ship
  - We can create a local fake ship with the below command.
 This will create a fake ship named zod in our `urbit-dev` directory.
 This will take a couple of minutes and generate some output in the terminal.
    - ```bash